auctumnus/page/src/recommendations.md

 unfortunately, i am a child of the screen, and books fell out of my grasp with that, but i can strongly recommend
 [house of leaves](https://en.wikipedia.org/wiki/House_of_Leaves)

+[^1]: this link doesn't work anymore :-( an archive used to be available at systemspace.network